Product Managers Now Making Meaningful Discoveries With Conversational AI

 Two-week sprints with working software shown at each checkpoint.
 Core matter tracking or contract workflow ships first so the team can see and validate the system against real work.
 Billing, document automation, and client portal features follow in subsequent sprints.

 Standard platforms work well for most firms.
 Custom software is the right choice when billing arrangements, matter types, multi-office structure, or compliance requirements diverge from what the platform's data model can support.
-It also makes sense when you have specific integration requirements -- for example, connecting to an accounting system the platform doesn't natively support -- or when the firm is building a legal tech product rather than buying one.
+It also makes sense when you have specific integration requirements: for example, connecting to an accounting system the platform doesn't natively support, or when the firm is building a legal tech product rather than buying one.
 The question is whether the gap is a configuration issue or a fundamental platform limitation.
 We'll tell you honestly which it is.

 Legal data is subject to legal professional privilege and strict confidentiality obligations.
 We design systems with role-based access so each user sees only the matters and documents their role requires.
 All data is encrypted at rest and in transit.
 Audit logging records every access and change with a timestamp and user ID.
-For firms operating under GDPR or similar data protection regimes, the data architecture is designed to meet those requirements from the start.
+For firms operating under GDPR or similar data protection regimes, we design the data architecture to meet those requirements from the start.
 No client data is used for training or shared with third parties.

 What clients say